-17. The storage device according to any one of claims 14 to 16, further comprising at least one band whose associated guard region is located in the middle or near the middle of said band, both tracks adjacent to said guard region being written such that said excess width of said write element is caught by said guard region from both sides.

-18. The storage device according to any one of claims 14 to 16, further comprising at least two adjacent bands whose shared guard region is located at the common boundary of said bands, the tracks adjacent to said common boundary being written such that said excess width of said write element is caught by said shared guard region from both sides.

-19. The storage device according to any one of claims 14 to 18, wherein each band comprises overlapping data tracks with overlaps in opposite radial directions between the middle or near the middle of each band and the band boundaries.

-20. The storage device according to any one of claims 14 to 19, further comprising a plurality of data carrier surfaces, wherein a first address subset is permanently assigned to a dedicated selection of tracks encompassing tracks from each data carrier surface of said plurality of data carrier surfaces.
+- 17. The storage device of claim 14, further comprising at least one band whose associated guard region is located in the middle or near the middle of said band, both tracks adjacent to said guard region being written such that said excess width of said write element is caught by said guard region from both sides. - 18.
+The storage device of claim 14, further comprising at least two adjacent bands whose shared guard region is located at the common boundary of said bands, the tracks adjacent to said common boundary being written such that said excess width of said write element is caught by said shared guard region from both sides. - 19.
+The storage device of claim 14, wherein each band comprises overlapping data tracks with overlaps in opposite radial directions between the middle or near the middle of each band and the band boundaries. - 20.
+The storage device of claim 14, further comprising a plurality of data carrier surfaces, wherein a first address subset is permanently assigned to a dedicated selection of tracks encompassing tracks from each data carrier surface of said plurality of data carrier surfaces. - 21.
+A hard disk controller configured for overlapping data tracks, comprising control circuitry operable to establish a substantially immutable relation between a plurality of logical block addresses and physical locations on a plurality of tracks, said tracks being grouped into a plurality of bands, wherein the address space of said logical block addresses is divided into at least two address subsets, and wherein each address subset is permanently assigned to a dedicated selection of tracks of each band, said dedicated selection of tracks comprising substantially at least one track per band and encompassing all bands of said plurality of bands.

-Host

-Memory

-FIG. 2 (prior art)